USC's location provides great opportunities to experience a rural workplace learning placement as part of an education degree.

 The Tim Fairfax Family Foundation (TFFF) offers the Tim Fairfax Family Foundation Rural and Remote Education Bursary to assist preservice teachers who choose to undertake a rural or a remote workplace learning experience in either a rural or remote location.
 For more information refer to Scholarships.

 A rural or remote education placement will often be the best preservice teaching opportunity you will ever experience, leading you to re-think your future career directions.

-Contact the Faculty of Science, Health, Education and Engineering for more information.
+Contact the Education Professional Learning Office at firstname.lastname@example.org for more information.